Sponsored Projects Training

 This module provides critical information for sponsored project administrators responsible for financial reporting and the close out of sponsored awards, including sponsor requirements and University processes supporting these functions.

-Access the Financial Reporting and Closeout training (VPN required)
+Access Financial Reporting and Closeout of Sponsored Awards training

 Prerequisite: Introduction to Sponsored Projects Administration